 The Seaview Wharf and its pipeline are integral to the fuel supply for both Wellingtonians and the rest of the lower North Island.

-Upgrades to the wharf and the pipeline are necessary to ensure that they are as resilient as possible during an event such as an earthquake and to ensure they are future fit for lower carbon fuel types, such as biofuels, and different types of ships.
+Upgrades to the wharf and the pipeline are necessary to ensure that they are as resilient as possible during an event such as an earthquake and to ensure it is future fit.

 CentrePort is working with Z Energy on behalf of the fuel industry to future-proof this critical asset in three stages over the next three-five years.